yashV131/Mai-Shan-Yun-Inventory-Intelligence/README.md

 ## Acknowledgements

 * Thanks to the team at [Mai Shan Yun Restaurant] for providing the challenge dataset and context.
-* The initiative is part of the TAMU Datathon 25 “Inventory Intelligence” challenge. ([TAMU Datathon 25: A Code Case!][1])
+* The initiative is part of the TAMU Datathon 25 “Inventory Intelligence” challenge.
 * Reacact, Python, Gemini API, Pandas, Plotly)

 ---